Feugmo/feugmo.github.io/_pages/home.md

 ---

-Research at the Chemistry Intelligence Group (@UWaterloo) is focused on computation, machine learning and AI methods for materials in sustainability-related domains, gas sensor, aerospace , and healthcare.
+Research at Chemical Artificial Intelligence Lab @UWaterloo is focused on computation, machine learning and AI methods for materials in sustainability-related domains, gas sensor, aerospace , and healthcare.
 The  group mainly engages multiscale simulations, including First principle calculations,  Molecular Dynamics, Monte Carlo,  and Phase-field model together with machine learning to unravel the structure–property relationship.